Manacord/shaggy-docs/docs/getting-started.md

 + ### Logs
-By default, Joink will log **nothing**.
+By default, Shaggy will log **nothing**.
 This isn't always what you want so let's say that you don't care about message edits.

 The `/settings log <type> <channel>` command turns on certain logs.